API

 Used to slice and shift samples into many time series windows for walk-forward/ backward analysis.

-This is a wrapper for Window
+This is a wrapper for Window in the Low-Level API.

 Input.Window(